Sam-Max/rcmltb/README.md

 - Mega.nz for mega links
 - Ytdl support
 - Docker support
-- Cloudfare workers index support for google drive
+- Cloudfare workers index support for Google Drive
 - Shell and Executor
 - Extensions Filter for the files to be uploaded/cloned
 - Select files from Torrent before downloading
 - Direct link authentication for specific link while using the bot (it will work even if only username or password)
 - Custom name for all links except torrents and mega.
-- Upload files to supergroup/channel.
 - Clone Google Drive files/folders from link
-- Thumbnail support
 - Upload as document or as media
 - Update bot at startup and with restart command using UPSTREAM_REPO
 - Direct links Supported: